zonaj2/python-api-challenge/README.md

 Used the [OpenWeatherMap API](https://openweathermap.org/api/one-call-3#how) to retrieve weather data from the generated cities list.
 Exported the city data to a .csv file (city_data.csv)

-Created a series of scatter plots with linear regression for the following:
+Created a series of scatter plots with linear regression.  the plots were separated into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
+A function was defined in order to create linear regression plots across all the relationships.This function was used to create a series of scatter plots for each relationship.
+A linear regression line, the model's formula, and the r values were included in the visualization.

 * Latitude vs. Temperature
-  ![regression]
+  [vis1](Images/
 * Latitude vs. Humidity
 * Latitude vs. Cloudiness
 * Latitude vs. Wind Speed

 Computed the linear regression for each relationship above.
-The plots were separated into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude).
-A function was defined in order to create linear regression plots across all the relationships.This function was used to create a series of scatter plots for each relationship.
-A linear regression line, the model's formula, and the r values were included in the visualization.
+The plots were

 ### VacationPy:
 Used Python requests, APIs, and JSON traversals to answer: